prachet283/ML-Project-1-Rock-vs-Mine/README.md

 # ML-Project-1-Rock-vs-Mine
 This project aims to classify sonar signals as either rocks or mines.
-The dataset used for this project is the Sonar dataset from the Kaggle
+The dataset used for this project is the Sonar dataset from the Kaggle.

 # Overview
+This repository contains a machine learning project that classifies rocks vs. mines using logistic regression.

+# Dataset
-The Sonar dataset contains 208 observations of sonar signals bouncing off a metal cylinder (mine) and a roughly cylindrical rock.
-Each observation is a set of 60 numbers in the range 0.0 to 1.0, which represent the energy within a particular frequency band, integrated over a certain period of time.
+The dataset used for this project is the Rock vs. Mine (sonar) dataset from kaggle.
+It consists of 208 observations of sonar signals bouncing off different surfaces.
+Each observation has 60 features representing the energy within a particular frequency band.

+# Requirements
+Python 3
+Jupyter Notebook (optional, for viewing and running the project) Google Colab ( preferred )

+# Usage
+Open and run the Jupyter Notebook Rock_vs_Mine_Logistic_Regression.ipynb to see the project code and results.
+You can also use the trained model in your own applications.

+# Results
+The logistic regression model achieves an accuracy of 83.42% on the train set.
+The logistic regression model achieves an accuracy of 76.19% on the test set.

+# Contributing
+Contributions are welcome!
+Please open an issue or pull request for any changes.